Purple Martin

 Myth:

 Probably one of the biggest misconceptions that people have about purple martins is that they eat 'thousands of mosquitoes' every day.
-Many years ago, the phrase "Purple Martins can eat 2000 mosquitoes a day" was coined and it's stuck ever since.
+Many years ago, an aluminum house manufacturer coined the phrase "Purple Martins can eat 2000 mosquitoes a day" and it's stuck ever since.
 Well, I hate to say it, but they are correct.
 Purple Martins CAN eat 2000 mosquitoes a day.
 Unfortunately, the truth is, they don't.
 In fact, the statement is very carefully worded so that the uneducated public believes that if they buy a martin house and attract purple martins, then their mosquito woes are over.

 Fact:

 Just like any other creature of nature, martins are opportunistic eaters and will take the largest and most readily available food at the time, and according to the studies done over the years, mosquitoes are no where near the top of that list.
-In fact, some of the research showed that mosquitoes were less than 2 % of the martins' diet.
+In fact, some of the research showed that mosquitoes, the ones that bite us, were less than 2 % of the martins' diet.

 Now, let's dig a little deeper into this subject on our own.